Miami (OH) vs. Ohio NCAA Football Odds, Plays and Insights | November 2, 2021

 Over/Under Insights

-- Miami (OH) and its opponents have gone over the current 52-point total in three of eight games (37.5%) this season.
+- Miami (OH) and its opponents have gone over the current 52.5-point total in three of eight games this season.

-- Tuesday's over/under is 7.1 points higher than the combined 44.9 PPG average of the two teams.

-- This contest's over/under is 1.4 points under the 53.4 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 53.4 points per game, 0.9 more than this contest's over/under.

-- The average total in RedHawks games this season is 53.6, 1.6 points more than Tuesday's over/under of 52.
+- RedHawks games this season feature an average total of 53.6 points, a number 1.1 points higher than Tuesday's over/under.

 Miami (OH) Stats and Trends

-- This year, the RedHawks have turned the ball over seven times, one more than the Bobcats' takeaways (6).
+- The RedHawks have turned the ball over seven times this season, one more turnover than the Bobcats have forced (6).

 - Find the latest spread and moneyline odds for Miami (OH) at SISportsbook.